lheywang/EtherBench/README.md

 > [!WARNING]
 > The SD card **WILL** be formatted as FAT32 immediately after being inserted, or at the next boot.
 Thus, use only device that may contain
 > important data.

+## Licenses

+The project is under a GPL 3.0 License, as I want to leave the project open for anything, but, don't want to provide an income source from it.
+Another license, the CERN-OHL 3.0 is added and restraint the boards.

+The later ones aren't commited onto this repo, as I'm using Altium Designer, which rely on heavy binary files, that has nothing to do within a git repo.
+Thus, the project isn't pushed, but, is available under the release panes, within a nicely zip archive.
+The license apply therefore to these files.

+## Contributing

+The project is open to any help, under any forms.
+Knowledge about all topics aren't required.

+If some doesn't know what's needed, here some ideas, which are on my todo-list, for one day.

+- Support for commercial probes on the Qt App.
+- Extend the SCPI functions and abilities